Email

-A domain name is the base of a website address, like uwgb.edu or google.com.
+A domain name is the main part of a website address, like uwgb.edu or google.com.
 A top-level domain is the part after the period, like .com and .org.
 Top-level domains are not a reliable way to determine bias or agenda.
-Consider who can use the following:
+Here's a quick giude:

-Even restricted top-level domains should be evaluated for bias and credibility.
-Sites using .edu, for example, can include persuasive blog posts or essays, student pages, and other information.
+Even restricted top-level domains should be evaluated carefully.
+For example, a .edu site might host persuasive blogs or essays, student pages, and other information.
 Content on .gov sites can sometimes be influenced by politics.

 Look at the following sets of webpages and consider how their top-level domain may or may not indicate their credibility or bias.
 Because websites can change over time, links go to archived versions of the pages on Archive.org.